 Connectivity

-- Pre-built connectors to various cloud and on-premises data sources, including databases, business applications, flat files, feeds, web URLs, IoT devices, and ecommerce platforms
+- Pre-built connectors to various cloud and on-premises data sources, including databases, operational systems, business applications, flat files, feeds, web URLs, IoT devices, and ecommerce platforms

 - Integration with business intelligence and analytics software, including big data analytics and ML tools